-Create a Guru Unstructured Data Connection (Beta)
+Create a Guru Unstructured Data Lake Object (UDLO)

 This feature is a Beta Service.
 A customer may opt to try a Beta Service in its sole discretion.
 Any use of the Beta Service is subject to the applicable Beta Services Terms provided at Agreements and Terms.
-If you have questions or feedback about this Beta Service, contact the Data Cloud Connector team at datacloud-connectors-beta@salesforce.com.
+If you have questions or feedback about this Beta Service, contact the Data 360 Connector team at datacloud-connectors-beta@salesforce.com.

 User Permissions Needed